thorstenstark/simbuddy/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg?style=flat)

-# SimulatorHelper
+# SimBuddy
-SimulatorHelper is a little tool, to help you set up only specific iOS simulators instead of all possible devices for a given iOS version.
+SimBuddy is a little tool, to help you set up only specific iOS simulators instead of all possible devices for a given iOS version.

 ## Prequesites
 You need to have Xcode and its Command Line tools already installed.